GreatStoneEx/hi2txt-xml/README.md

  ## Contribution
  Every contribution is welcome.
 Please, join the project and propose new XML, fixed XML or submit issues.

+ Reported issues must be related to hi2txt and games XML only: if the .hi or nvram files are not created, or corrupted, such issues should be reported to the maintainer of the hiscore.dat file (**Leezer**), enabling mame to save such hiscores files.

  After filtering mame games to keep the working / non-mechanical / non-casino / ... games, nearly 30% are currently supported, letting a lot of job on the table :)

  ## Inspiration
  This initiative took its roots from the defunct [hitotext](https://sourceforge.net/projects/hitotext/) software.
  It was no more actively maintained, as well as requiring hard-coding some game specific processing into the engine itself.

  ![Twitter follow](https://img.shields.io/twitter/follow/hi2txt?label=Follow&style=social)
  ![License](https://img.shields.io/github/license/GreatStoneEx/hi2txt-xml)